-A8 - CMB-41012 (-C012)
+A9 - CMB-41023 (-C023)

-The CMB-41012 provides the connections for the Ethernet and Serial communication as well as the D-Sub connector for the Extended I/O. The CMB-41012 also contains the 8x2 character LCD.
+The CMB provides the connections for EtherCAT, Ethernet, and Serial communication as well as the 44-pin HD D-Sub connector for the Extended I/O. An 8x2 character LCD screen is used to display the status of each axis, or can display a custom message if desired.